trikko/serverino/README.md

 import serverino;
 mixin ServerinoMain;

-// This function will never block the execution of other endpoints since it doesn't write anything
+// This function will never block the execution of other endpoints since it doesn't write anything to output
 // In this case `output` param is not needed and this works too: `@priority(10) @endpoint void logger(Request req)`
 @priority(10) @endpoint void logger(Request req, Output output) {